How to Safely Pack a Summer-Friendly Cooler

 What to Pack for the Perfect Day Trip

-Once the weather gets warmer it's easy to become dehydrated due to the summer heat.
+Once the weather gets warmer, it's easy to become dehydrated due to the summer heat.
 Remember to take breaks and hydrate yourself before even feeling thirsty.
 Packing appropriate beverages can ensure you are staying hydrated and will reduce the risk of heat exhaustion.
 Water will almost always maintain your hydration during heat exposure outside as long as you consume snacks and meals to replace salt that is lost through your sweat.5 Contrary to what many may think, you may not necessarily need sports drinks to replenish yourself.
-If drinking adequate water and snacking on fruits and other whole grain snacks, you will adequately provide the needed nutrients lost while sweating.
+If you're drinking adequate water and snacking on fruits and other whole grain snacks, you will adequately provide the needed nutrients lost while sweating.
 The over consumption of sport drinks will add unnecessary calories and added sugars to your diet.

 Eat your water!
 Yes, eat your water!
 Though drinking water is a necessity in warmer climates, much of the food we consume actually contains water that will help keep you hydrated with bonus added nutrients.
 Watermelon, strawberries, cantaloupe, peaches, oranges, cucumbers, lettuce, and so many more fruits and vegetables are composed of large percentages of water along with vitamins and minerals to keep you and your body happy and healthy all summer long.6